-Rather than jumping at the needs of others when they demand, I can assess first what works for me.
+Rather than jumping to the needs of others when they demand, I can assess first what works for me.
 Of course, moments of crisis and emergencies are different but for the most part it’s about taking a moment to prioritise.

-When I set boundaries and say no, when my previous default was always yes, it means I have the space to grow and become a better person.
+When I set boundaries and say no, when my previous default was always to say yes, it means I have the space to grow and become a better person.
 It means I’ve freed up time for myself and my closest relationships.
 It means I am more focused than ever before.

 One of my dreams in life is to make a difference, but I’ve spent so much of my adult life caught up in the lives and dramas of other people that I’ve lost focus of what I can do.
 If you want to make a difference to the world you need the space to think.